eduvpn/documentation/LDAP.md

 This will add the `ipa.example.org.crt` to `/etc/ssl/certs/ca-certificates.crt` in such a way that it will remain there, even on `ca-certificate` package updates.

+If you change the configuration you will have to restart `php-fpm` to pick up the changes:

+    $ sudo systemctl restart php7.0-fpm